wasmx/wasm-chisel/README.md

 - `ewasm`: keeps `main` and exported memory
 - `pwasm`: keeps `_call`

+### trimstartfunc

+Remove start function.

+This comes with the following preset:
+- `ewasm`: removes `start` function if present

 ### verifyimports

 Verifies that the module's imports are compliant with the provided import interface.